Changissnz/nu_merchant_principal/README.md

 proprietary framework is relinquished to the level of an open one, the vulnerability in unfair mechanisms through usage may still remain at some point in the chain of activity related to the framework.
+The framework is now less exclusive, and the question of its possession is no longer entirely under the umbrella of vulnerabilities.
+A typical goal of the framework becoming open is to enable confidence between users to foster, for those outside of the conventional realms of usage to become familiarized with it as well as verification.
+The open framework becomes subject to the ever-vigilant scrutiny of judges, specialized or not, in their inspection of its correctness and consistency.